RockefellerArchiveCenter/data_notifications/README.md

 The service processes requests as follows:
 - Parses the message attributes
-- Structures Teams message
-- Delivers message to Teams channel
+- If message outcome indicates a failure, structures a Teams message and sends it to a configured channel

 ## Usage